Subsystem CSS codes, a tighter stabilizer-to-CSS mapping, and Goursat's Lemma: Structure of subsystem stabilizer codes

 An alternative set of generators for the external code is

 The external code can be gauged fixed to obtain the \([[5,1,0,3]]\) code.
 However, the external code has distance one, since $XIIII$ and $ZIIII$ are dressed logicals. \end{example}

-The Goursat data of a subsystem stabilizer code $H$ can be expressed explicitly in terms of its generators.
+To aid in computer implementations, we note that the Goursat data of a subsystem stabilizer code $H$ can be expressed explicitly in terms of its generators.
 This is useful for explicitly computing the Goursat data of subsystem stabilizer codes.

 \begin{proposition} Suppose that

 Define the $\dim G \times l$ matrices

 and